We are your group for growth.

 No. Formal supports play an important role in personal health care.
 Our group is what is considered “informal support”.
 For example, a crisis line, a friend, or a even a pet, is considered an informal support; whereas health professionals, such as medical doctors or psychologists are examples of “formal supports”.
 Having a combination of both informal and formal supports is a great way for people to care for their health and well being.

-Do you offer one on one coaching?
+Do you offer one-on-one coaching?

-Yes, we offer individualized coaching.
-We have ICF certified coaches who specialize in ADHD and neurodiversity in general.
+We have ICF certified coaches who specialize in ADHD, AuDHD, and neurodiversity in general.
 We work both in-person and online.
 Click here to access our booking calendar.
 Pricing is $150 for one hour.
 We always provide invoices/receipts for you to submit, as many companies now offer employees wellness benefits.
 Please note, if your need for coaching is high and the price is a barrier for you please contact me directly and we will collaboratively find a way to support you.

 How can I verify that a coach has ICF credentialing?